catseye/Samovar/README.md

 Samovar
 =======

-*Version 0.2 (unreleased).
+*Version 0.2.
 Subject to change in backwards-incompatible ways.*

 Samovar is a DSL for modelling a world using propositions (facts), and possible events that can occur based on those facts, changing them.